hrsh7th/vim-eft/README.md

 \   'symbol': function('eft#index#symbol'),
 \ }

-" you can use the below function like native `f` let g:eft_index_function = {
+" You can use the below function like native `f` let g:eft_index_function = {
 \   'all': { -> v:true },
 \ }